Aldvs/BookList/README.md

 # 📚 BookList 📚
 ## Simple pet-project "BookList"
 ### Initially this was my test task and did not carry any purpose.
-Now this is a pet project on which I am developing in ios development.
+Now this is a pet project on which I am evolving in ios development.
 ### There are three views in the application.
 The registration, authorization screen and a table view with a list of books.
 The application also remembers whether the user was logged in earlier.
 ### Stack:
 1. Layout by code (SnapKit)